Skills of Communication

 Registration Closed / Past Event

-- Understand how personal assumptions and mental models adversely influence communication
+- Identify personal assumptions and mental models, and see how they influence communication

-- Communication not as simple as it appears
+- Communication: not as simple as it seems

 - When bad communication happens to good communicators